dgraph-io/dgraph-docs/content/dql-syntax/dql-rdf.md

 See also [how language strings are handled in queries]({{< relref "query-language/graphql-fundamentals.md#language-support" >}}).

 ### Types
-You can specify literals type with the standard `^^` separator.
+Dgraph understands standard RDF types specified in RDF using the `^^` separator.
 For example
 ```
 <0x01> <age> "32"^^<xs:int> .
 <0x01> <birthdate> "1985-06-08"^^<xs:dateTime> .
 ```

-The supported [RDF datatypes](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes) and the corresponding internal type in which the data is stored are as follows.
+The supported [RDF datatypes](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes) and the corresponding internal Dgraph type are as follows.

 | Storage Type                                                    | Dgraph type     |
 | -------------                                                   | :------------:   |